antaenc/sz-docker-compose-simple/README.md

 This example completes and provides:

-1. A Postgres database for the Senzing repository.
+1. A Postgres database for the Senzing repository
-2. The Senzing Tools container and a Python script to add a default Senzing configuration to the repository.
+2. The Senzing Tools container and a Python script to add a default Senzing configuration to the repository
-3. A RabbitMQ instance to populate records to load into Senzing with.
+3. A RabbitMQ instance to populate records to load into Senzing
-4. Example Senzing 'producer' and 5k sample records to populate the queue with.
+4. Example Senzing 'producer' and 5k sample records to populate the queue with
-5. Example Senzing 'loader' to read the records from the queue and ingest into Senzing for entity resolution.
+5. Example Senzing 'loader' to read the records from the queue and ingest into Senzing for entity resolution
-6. Example Senzing 'redeor' to clean up any redo records.
+6. Example Senzing 'redeor' to clean up any redo records
-7. Senzing REST API Server.
+7. Senzing REST API Server
-8. Senzing demo web application for exploring Senzing entities.
+8. Senzing demo web application for exploring Senzing entities
 9. Swagger UI to interact with the Senzing REST API Server